Governor Cuomo Announces Housing Extension for Sandy Victims

 Transitional Sheltering Assistance Program Extended in NY for an Additional 28 Days

-Governor Andrew M. Cuomo today announced that the Federal Emergency Management Agency (FEMA), at the request of the State of New York, has approved a 17-day extension to the Transitional Sheltering Assistance (TSA) program, which allows eligible survivors from Superstorm Sandy who cannot return to their homes to stay in participating hotels or motels.
+Governor Andrew M. Cuomo today announced that the Federal Emergency Management Agency (FEMA), at the request of the State of New York, has approved a 28-day extension to the Transitional Sheltering Assistance (TSA) program beginning on May 1st, which was the deadline for the last extension granted earlier in April.
+This new extension allows eligible survivors from Superstorm Sandy who cannot return to their homes to stay in participating hotels or motels.

 This is a short-term program that places families in hotels while they work toward a longer-term housing plan.

 To be eligible for TSA, survivors must first apply for federal assistance through FEMA by:

 · Registering via smartphone or tablet by using the FEMA app or going to m.fema.gov; or

 · Registering by calling 800-621-FEMA (3362) (TTY 800-462-7585).
 For 711 or Video Relay Service (VRS), call 800-621-3362.